 What factors determine a keynote speaker's fee?

 Five variables move keynote speaker fees up or down: topic specialism, exclusivity requirements, event format, logistics, and booking lead time.
-Understanding these gives event organisers direct leverage when negotiating speaker engagements.
+Understanding these gives event organisers a better starting point when negotiating speaker engagements.

-Event format and time commitment.
-A 45-minute keynote is the baseline.
-Adding a half-day workshop, fireside chat, or multi-day retreat presence increases the fee.
-Post-event leadership roundtables with senior teams are increasingly requested and typically add £2,000 to £5,000.
+Organisers usually buy a 45-minute keynote as the baseline.
+A half-day workshop, fireside chat, multi-day retreat presence, or post-event leadership roundtable increases the fee.
+Senior-team roundtables often add £2,000 to £5,000.

 How do you get more value from a keynote speaker booking?